Using Traditional Media to Amplify Your Digital Marketing Strategy

 In today’s internet-centric world, going digital is a given for businesses.
 Digital marketing indeed offers many advantages to marketers, including affordability, global reach, personalization and better engagement.

-However, despite digital marketing being the “ideal” strategy, studies have shown that traditional marketing is still gaining traction in 2021:
+However, despite digital marketing being the “ideal” strategy, studies have shown that traditional media marketing is still gaining traction in 2021:

 - US marketers have recently started increasing their budgets for traditional media after a decrease in the same period last year.